mosquitome/sweep-n-sleep/README.md

 - individual_n
 ```
 ### stimulatedNerveAnalysis.py
 This script analyse batches of matlab files and collates data.
 The output [foldername]_spline-peak-stats.txt contains various parameters extracted from splines.
-The script generates plots that were used to guide annotation of the stats files and removal of erroneous files.
-This script requires a folder with the folowing structure:
+The script generates plots that were used to curate the stats files and remove data from erroneously fit splines.
+This script requires a folder with the following structure: